Habitat's Master Homeowner Program

 Legal & Insurance Issues:

-Homeowners learn from an attorney how to make the best insurance decisions, why estate planning is important and how not to become a victim of predatory lending.
+Homeowners learn from an attorney how to make the best insurance decisions, understand homeowners' legal rights and responsibilities, and why estate planning is important.
 Homebuyers learn about the legal documents they will sign when they purchase a home.

 Home Electrical Basics: